lay-it-out/OOPSLA23-Artifact/README.md

 Note that this can take very long (>24h) to complete.

 TODO:
-1. Set up a timeout in our experiment script, so that we hopefully to reproduce everything within a few hours, not a day.
-DONE
 2. If the reviewer does not want to run all, provide a script to execute a set of quick examples -- maybe the two fastest examples from each lang? -- so that everything is done in one hour.

 ### 2.3 Checking the Results (? min)